timm/tested/README.md

 few exemplar rows
 (found via instance selection[^olv]), described using just  a few most informative columns (found via feature selection [^li17]).

+(Aside: counter position to the above:
+- For an argument that, sometimes, adding more columns is a good idea, see
+  A. Zollanvari; A. P. James; R. Sameni (2020).
+"A Theoretical Analysis of the Peaking Phenomenon in Classification".
+Journal of Classification.
+37 (2): 421–434. doi:10.1007/s00357-019-09327-3.)
+- For an argument that, somethings, adding more rows is a good idea, see the deep learning research.)

 [^kamvar03]: Kamvar, Kamvar and Sepandar, Sepandar and Klein, Klein and Dan, Dan and Manning,